ajaykumar127/skill-sample-nodejs-salesforce/README.md

 ```
 Integration Details :

-1. **Salesforce Setup** - Set up a Salesforce org using Trailhead Playground.
+1. **Salesforce Setup** - Set up a Salesforce org using Salesforce .
 2. **Deploy** - Customize and deploy the provided skill.
 3. **Account Linking** - Create a Connected App in Salesforce to use for Account Linking to the Alexa skill.
 4. **Testing** - Make sure everything works.